seaflow-uw/seaflow-web/content/_index.md

   - block: markdown
     content:
       text: We are an interdisciplinary team of scientists studying the role of phytoplankton in a changing planet.
-We integrate advanced observational technologies with innovative computational approaches to understand how phytoplankton respond to changing ocean conditions and what that means for the future of our oceans.
+We integrate advanced observational technologies with innovative computational approaches to understand how phytoplankton respond to changing ocean conditions and what that means for the future of our ecosystems.
       align: justify
     design:
       spacing: